mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

 .. code-block:: yaml

     poi:
-        label: point digitizing        # label of the digitizer popup
+        label: point digitizing        # label of the Digitizer popup
         maxResults: 500                # maximal results of the table
         featureType:                   # connection to the database from the parameters/config.yml
             connection: search_db